pboling/yacs/README.md

   - Switch to public API and enable proxies: set USE_PUBLIC_API=1 (or VITE_USE_PUBLIC_API=1)
 - Seed sources (first match wins): VITE_SEED, SEED, then the content of a .seed file in the project root; fallback to an internal default.
 - Examples:
-  - Default (mock on): npm run dev
+  - Default (mock on): pnpm run dev
-  - Use a specific seed: VITE_SEED=12345 npm run dev
+  - Use a specific seed: VITE_SEED=12345 pnpm run dev
-  - Use public API via proxy: USE_PUBLIC_API=1 npm run dev
+  - Use public API via proxy: USE_PUBLIC_API=1 pnpm run dev
-  - Disable mock without proxies (you provide /scanner): LOCAL_SCANNER=0 npm run dev
+  - Disable mock without proxies (you provide /scanner): LOCAL_SCANNER=0 pnpm run dev
 - The REST endpoint /scanner will return data derived from the seed and request params, so the same seed and params always produce the same dataset.
 - This allows you to test initial load without relying on the public API.

 ### Testing notes

 - Playwright E2E (browser WebSocket validation)
-  - Install browsers once: npx playwright install --with-deps (or rely on CI preinstall)
+  - Install browsers once: pnpm exec playwright install --with-deps (or rely on CI preinstall)
-  - Run servers + tests: npm run test:e2e (playwright.config.ts starts both Vite and the local backend via npm run dev:serve)
+  - Run servers + tests: pnpm run test:e2e (playwright.config.ts starts both Vite and the local backend via pnpm run dev:serve)
-  - UI mode: npm run test:e2e:ui
+  - UI mode: pnpm run test:e2e:ui
 - Minimal regression tests exist using Node's built-in test runner.
 Run all tests with: node --test
 - Deterministic mock generation is covered by tests/seed.test.js.
 - The Vite dev server proxies API and WebSocket calls to avoid CORS during development.